RogueTensor/bitagent_subnet/README.md

 #### Miner Considerations
 The default miner is all you need, just make sure you update the parameters described in [Default Miner](#default-miner).
 For your consideration:
-1) Use VLLM as a fast inference runner for your tool calling LLM.
-See section on [VLLM setup](#vllm-setup).
+1) Use vLLM as a fast inference runner for your tool calling LLM.
+Check [this](https://docs.vllm.ai/en/v0.6.0/getting_started/quickstart.html#openai-compatible-server) out to stand up an openAI compliant vLLM instance.
 2) Use pm2 to launch your miner for easy management and reconfiguration as needed.

 #### Miner Feedback